-2021 TSU Corporate Results
+2022 TSU Corporate Results

-For 2021, the following corporate results were achieved, and approved by the Board upon the recommendation of the C&G Committee:
+For 2022, the following corporate results were achieved, and approved by the Board upon the recommendation of the C&G Committee:

-Objectives Weighting (%) 2021 Target 2021 Performance Result Multiplier Normalized Net Income (1) 55 \$47.9M Met 1.00 Safety - Total Recordable Injury Frequency Rate (TRIF) 7.5 ≤1.73 Met 1.00 Safety - Total Preventable Motor Vehicle Incident Frequency (PMVIF) 7.5 ≤1.93 Partially Met 0.50 Strategic Initiative Measures (2) 30 Miscellaneous Exceptional 2.00 TOTAL 100 1.26
+Objectives Weighting (%) 2022 Target 2022 Multiplier Business Excellence (1) 35 \$53.0M 1.5 Safety - Total Recordable Injury Frequency Rate (TRIF) 7.5 1.46 0.5 Safety - Total Preventable Motor Vehicle Incident Frequency (PMVIF) 7.5 1.93 1.0 Strategic Measures (2) 20 Miscellaneous 2.0 Alaska Utilities Acquisition Measures (2) 30 Miscellaneous 1.75 TOTAL 100 1.56

-- (1) Refer to the 2021 Annual MD&A under the "Non-GAAP Financial Measures" heading. - (2) The Strategic Measures metric is made up of numerous objectives, each with a varied weighting towards the total, which are not enumerated in this AIF as publicly identifying individual strategic objectives would seriously prejudice TSU's interests through the disclosure of competitively sensitive information.
+- (4) For 2022, the Business Excellence objective was based on total revenues less total expenses of TSU and its subsidiaries. - (5) The Strategic Measures and Alaska Utilities Acquisition Measures are both made up of numerous objectives, each with a varied weighting towards the total, which are not enumerated in this AIF as publicly identifying individual strategic objectives would seriously prejudice TSU's interests through the disclosure of competitively sensitive information.

-TSU's corporate results are applicable to the corporate performance portion for Mr. Green, Mr. Toivanen and Ms. Cantwell.
+TSU's corporate results are applicable to the corporate performance portion for Mr. Green, Mr. Toivanen, Ms. Cantwell and Ms. Rawcliffe.
 TSU's corporate results are applicable to 20% of Ms. Shoji-Lee's corporate performance portion of her STIP calculation.
 These results are then combined with individual and, if applicable, divisional performance.

-2021 PNG Divisional Results
+2022 PNG Divisional Results

-For 2021, the following metrics and results are also applicable to the corporate performance portion (80%) of Ms. Shoji-Lee's STIP calculation:
+For 2022, the following metrics and results are also applicable to the corporate performance portion (80%) of Ms. Shoji-Lee's STIP calculation:

+Weighting 2022

-Objectives Weighting (%) 2021 Target 2021 Performance Result Multiplier
+Objectives (%) 2022 Target Multiplier

-Net Income 45 \$11.3M Met 1.00
+Business Excellence (1) 45 \$14.5M 1.0

-Net Customer Base Growth 15 160 Exceeds 1.50
+Growth 15 164 1.0

-EHS Stewardships 40 Miscellaneous (1) Various 1.19 (2)
+EHS Stewardship 40 Miscellaneous (2) 1.38(3)

-TOTAL 100 1.15
+TOTAL (4) 100 1.38